 - You can set Screen time on a weekday basis and also set the sleep time when your kids will not be allowed to log in to the Chromebook

-Setting up Parental Control on a Chromebook is unfortunately not straight-forward as it should have been.
+Unfortunately, setting up Parental Controls on a Chromebook is not as straightforward as it should have been.
 I will make it simpler for you, and the process I’m going to use doesn’t involve using your Android phone.
-You can do everything on your Chromebook, provided your Chromebook has access to Google Play, and Chrome OS version is 71 or above.
-If your Chromebook is older, chances are it doesn’t have Android apps access.
+You can do everything on your Chromebook, provided your Chromebook has access to Google Play and Chrome OS version is 71 or above.
+If your Chromebook is older, chances are it doesn’t have Android app access.
 In such a case, you need to use your Android phone to install the “Family Link” app, which we will discuss in this article.

 How to setup Parental Control on a Chromebook

 1) The first step is to create Google accounts for the kid for which you want to apply the Parental control setting.
 Head over to Google accounts and create one.

 2) Google will automatically recognize that it is a Kid’s account based on the age you enter.
 When it sees that the account is below 13 (or the applicable age in your country), it will prompt you to enter the parent’s account credentials.
 This way, the kid’s account gets linked to the parent’s or the supervisor’s account.